-4.1.2.2.
-When combining cells with noncellular components
+(2) When combining cells with noncellular components

-4.1.2.2.1.
-Quality and safety of noncellular raw materials.
-If the final product consists of cells and noncellular components such as a matrix, medical materials, scaffolds, support membranes, fibers, and beads, clearly describe in detail the quality and safety of the noncellular components.
+(i) Quality and safety of noncellular raw materials If the final product consists of cells and noncellular components, such as a matrix, medical materials, scaffolds, support membranes, fibers, and beads, describe in detail the quality and safety of the noncellular components.

-Provide any relevant information concerning the noncellular raw materials, taking into consideration their type and characteristics, the form and function in the final product, and evaluation of the quality, safety, and efficacy from the standpoint of the presumed clinical indication.
+Provide any relevant information concerning the noncellular raw materials, taking into consideration their type and characteristics; the form and function in the final product; and evaluation of their quality, safety, and efficacy from the standpoint of the presumed clinical indication.
 If using materials that are absorbed by the body, perform the necessary tests on the degradation products to address safety concerns.

-With respect to the tests that should be carried out, refer to "Basic Views on Biological Tests Necessary for Regulatory Approval for Manufactured or Imported Medical Devices" (Notification No. 0213001, issued February 13, 2003, Evaluation and Licensing Division, Pharmaceutical and Food Safety Bureau, Japanese Ministry of Health, Labour and Welfare), describe the test results, and provide justification for the use of such raw materials.
-Use of information from scientific literature is encouraged.
+With respect to the tests that should be carried out, refer to "Basic Views on Biological Tests Necessary for Regulatory Approval for Manufactured or Imported Medical Devices" (Notification No. 0213001, issued February 13, 2003, Pharmaceutical and Food Safety Bureau, Japanese Ministry of Health, Labour and Welfare), describe the test results, and provide justification for the use of such raw materials.
+The use of information from scientific literature is encouraged.

-4.1.2.2.2.
-Interactions with target cells.
+(ii) Interactions with target cells

 Demonstrate the validity of the tests used and provide justification for the results obtained for the following 3 items with respect to the interactions between noncellular components and cells in the final product and in any intermediate products.

-- (a) The noncellular components do not have any deleterious effects on the function, growth capacity, activity, or stability of the cells in the final product required for the presumed clinical indication or the cells in any intermediate products. - (b) Evaluate to the extent possible any potential interactions between the cells and noncellular components, taking into consideration, for example, the mutation, transformation, and/or dedifferentiation of the cells in the final product or cells in intermediate products. - (c) Show that there is no loss of the expected properties of the noncellular components for the presumed clinical indication as a result of any interactions between the noncellular components and the cells in the final and intermediate products.
+- (a) The noncellular components do not have any deleterious effects on the function, growth capacity, activity, or stability of the cells in the final product required for the presumed clinical indication or the cells in any intermediate products. - (b) Evaluate to the extent possible any potential interactions between the cells and noncellular components, taking into consideration, for example, the mutation, transformation, and/or dedifferentiation of the cells in the final product or cells in intermediate products. - (c) Show that there is no loss of the expected properties of the noncellular components for the presumed clinical indication as a result of any interactions between the noncellular components and the cells in the final and intermediate products. - (iii) When using noncellular components to isolate the desired cell products from the application site

-4.1.2.2.3.
-When using noncellular components to isolate the desired cell products from the application site.
-When using noncellular components with the objective of segregating the cells from the application site, confirm their usefulness and safety by referring to items (a) through (e) below.
+When using noncellular components with the objective of segregating the desired cell products from the application site, confirm their usefulness and safety by referring to items (a) through (d) below.